-A massive federal appropriations bill that includes a $1 million earmark to create a center for former Sen. Tom Daschle drew heavy fire Tuesday in Washington, D.C.150 pages of earmarks and $215B in discretionary spending?
-So much for reform.
+A massive federal appropriations bill that includes a $1 million earmark to create a center for former Sen. Tom Daschle drew heavy fire Tuesday in Washington, D.C.

 The earmark would pay for the Thomas Daschle Center for Public Service and Representative Democracy at South Dakota State University.
 It’s among 150 pages of earmarks in a combined bill for education, health services, veterans programs, and other areas of federal government.